tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

         Programming methodology centered around the concept of objects rather than actions and procedures.

+    Pipe
+        A pipe is a means to redirect the output from one command into another.
+        The character used to represent a pipe is the vertical bar: ``|``.

     RAM
         Random Access Memory, fasta access volitile memory.